yangdanny97/advent-of-code-2021-rescript/README.md

 [Advent of code 2021](https://adventofcode.com/2021)

 Some fun/practice with ReScript.
-The solutions are mostly in a functional style using immutable data structures where it makes sense.
+The solutions are mostly in a functional style using immutable data structures where feasible, although mutability is leveraged in some places for performance reasons.

 The code file for each day also contains the example input provided on the AOC website, and running the file for a particular day will print the answers to part 1 and part 2 in your console.
 The entry points for each part are functions named `part1` and `part2`.